This 2017 Baltimore/China rodent study found:

 Our finding that deletion of Ezh2 in nestin+ cells during early puberty increases the risk of osteoporosis in later adulthood suggests that premature cellular senescence in the primary spongiosa region during the prepubertal or early pubertal phase may also be a major cause of osteoporosis/bone loss in later life.”

 The study was short of explanations in several areas.
-For example, causes for the “loss of Ezh2-H3K27me3 during late puberty” weren’t specified.
+For example, causes for the effect of “loss of Ezh2-H3K27me3 during late puberty” weren’t specified.

 In another example, this statement referenced nestin-positive cells: